Our program focuses on membrane proteins, image processing, and the development of new technologies that can be applied to human health and disease.

-The program in Biophysics is interdisciplinary and draws on the diverse resources of Buffalo's scientific community.
+The program in biophysics is interdisciplinary and draws on the diverse resources of Buffalo's scientific community.

 A close collaboration exists with the Department of Biophysics at the Roswell Park Cancer Institute since the areas of fundamental research are complementary.
 There are also collaborations with the Department of Radiology, providing a clinically relevant experience for students who wish to pursue a career in medical radiation physics.
 Associations also exist with the Department of Engineering and Applied Sciences, the School of Dental Medicine, and with crystallographic research at the Hauptman-Woodward Institute.

-Master’s students are required to register for Seminar credit for at least 2 semesters; in addition, attendance at the Departmental seminar series is expected of all students throughout the duration of their graduate programs.
+Master’s students are required to register for Seminar credit for at least 2 semesters.
+In addition, attendance at the Departmental seminar series is expected of all students throughout the duration of their graduate programs.

 Completion of the Master’s degree requires either a) submission of a thesis based on original research completed by the candidate; or b) completion of a project exploring an area or technique of biophysics in depth, including a research component.

 The thesis research is conducted by the graduate student under the tutelage of his/her Major Professor and Thesis Advisory Committee.
 A Major Professor and a minimum of two members of the Department’s Graduate Faculty form the Thesis Advisory Committee.
 All should hold the rank of Assistant Professor or above in the University Graduate faculty.
 A faculty from outside the Department can serve as one of the Advisory Committee members with the approval of the Director of Graduate Studies.